 During the video, police officers can be heard discussing the arrest with one another.
-One officer said he told Crosby: “I didn’t shoot you … you should feel lucky about that.”
+One officer said he told Crosby: “I didn’t shoot you … you should feel lucky for that.”

 The graduate student was arrested and charged with disobedience of police.
-The charges were later dropped.
+The charges were later dismissed in court.

 Crosby could not be reached for comment.

 City manager Wally Bobkiewicz said in an email that a Freedom of Information Act request was submitted in December by a third party asking for the release of video of the arrest and other information on the matter.
 The city released the reports and video taken by Crosby’s camera on its FOIA portal, and due to technical issues, sent the second video out on a compact disk, Bobkiewicz said.
 The intended recipient of the disk did not appear to have received the video.

 When Crosby’s dashboard video was originally published on the FOIA portal, it was not made available to anybody but the petitioner.
 The city made the video public on Wednesday at the urging of Ald.
 Brian Miller (9th).
 The second video was posted on the City of Evanston’s YouTube channel following another request from Miller, a mayoral candidate, to make all video footage public.

 Miller requested the video at Monday’s City Council meeting.
 He urged for the release of the video as part of a broader discussion of police issues which have been spoken about at Human Services Committee meetings for the past few months.